raspberrypilearning/documenting-your-code/en/step_2.md

 + Python 3

-+ Sphinx - you will install this later in the project
++ Sphinx — you will install this later in the project

-### Additional Resources
+### Additional resources

-+ There is an example project website available to [download](resources/website.zip)
++ An example project website is available for download [here](resources/website.zip).